 Get creative with your hiring.
 Identify the most important traits you need employees to have and cast a wide net.
 Often a cheery disposition and great attitude can outweigh experience; you can train a person how to clean a hotel room, but it’s really hard to change a personality.

 Provide training on the key elements of customer service.
 Maine’s Office of Tourism offers a free certification program called Welcome ME 2.0.
+Maine SBDC also has a free customer service training.
 In addition to training, establish guidelines that help regulate the conduct of your workers towards customers, management, and fellow workers.
 It is also important to identify behaviors that reflect your company’s culture and drive success.

 Set Realistic Expectations